malikatapparel/pubmed_weekly/README.md

 ### 3. Create all your GitHub Secrets & enable actions

-1. To run GitHub Actions, you need to define the following GitHub Secrets variables.
+1. To run GitHub Actions, you need to define GitHub Secrets variables with your credentials and PubMed API

 In your repository: